-The OEM Asset Packaging Utility is used to encrypt the OEM assets before sending it to the device manufacturing to provision the encrypted assets securely.
+The OEM Asset Packaging Utility am_dmpu_oem_asset_pkg_util.py script is used to encrypt the OEM assets before sending it to the device manufacturing to provision the encrypted assets securely.
+It can be found in the directory:

 '''

-./oem_tools_pkg/oem_asset_prov_utils/oem_asset_package/

-am_dmpu_oem_asset_pkg_util.py
+./oem_tools_pkg/oem_asset_prov_utils/oem_asset_package

 '''

-This utility mainly encrypts three plain text assets (Kcp, Kce, and OEM secrets) separately and generate three encrypted assets blobs.
-The plain text OEM-secrets and icv_response_pkg.bin received from Ambiq can be placed at the following location as described in the example config file:
+This utility encrypts three plain text assets separately (Kcp, Kce, and the OEM Security binary file, generated earlier) and generates three encrypted assets blobs.
+The plain text OEM security binary file and icv_response_pkg.bin received from Ambiq are placed at the following location as described in the example config file: